daavelino/pwd-strength/README.md

 ## How the project works?

 #### The project structure:
-The project has been splitted into 2 files: `code.js` and `index.html`. code.js deals with all Javascript code required to build and process the data. index.html is the HTML 'holder' of the project, that receives the input from the user and present the results.
+The project has been splitted into 2 files: `code.js` and `index.html`. code.js deals with all Javascript code required to build and process the data and index.html is the HTML 'holder/skeleton' of the project, that receives the input from the user and present the results.

 #### How the password entropy is calculated?
 The password entropy is calculated by using the function `word_entropy(word, alphabet_length)`: